juanignaciosl/python-template/README.md

 _Versions are not set at requirements.txt, you probably want to edit that file._

+At this point, you probably want to run...
+1. `git init && git add . && git commit -a -m "First commit"`.
-You'll probably want to search for `mymodule` and replace it with your own module in all files but this one.
+2. Search for `mymodule` and replace it with your own module in all files but this one.
+3. `git add . && git commit -a -m "mymodule -> myactualmodule"`.

 # Running in local